News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 In 2004, impressed with our work, the UK film industry hired our non-profit sociable enterprise - YourLocalCinema.com - to run the marketing arm of the scheme - to promote accessible films and screenings nationwide.

-Today, more than 20 years after my first English-language captioned cinema experience, my friends and I go to the cinema most weeks.
-It's unusual for a popular cinema release NOT to have a caption track.
-Almost all UK cinemas show a choice of the latest films with captions each week.
+Today, more than 20 years after my first English-language captioned cinema experience, almost all UK cinemas show a choice of the latest films with captions each week.
+My friends and I can enjoy the cinema experience.

-The UK film industry now pays me to run the non-profit, multi-award-winning 'YourLocalCinema' listings & information service that myself and my parents set up when I was nine.
-The popular website, supported by the BFI and film companies such as Disney, Warner Bros etc receives more than a million visits annually.
+Today, the non-profit, multi-award-winning 'YourLocalCinema' listings & information service is supported by the BFI and film companies such as Disney, Warner Bros etc receives more than a million visits annually.

 The service is unique in that its target audience - film fans with hearing loss - can find exactly what they're looking for - all captioned screenings nearby - in a few clicks.
 No other cinema listings site offers the combination of clear, smartphone-friendly 'captioned only' listings with 'auto-locate'; a YouTube channel with the latest trailers in an accessible deaf-friendly format; and excellent customer service with meaningful, engaging, accessible, deaf-friendly correspondence facilities that include text messaging, email, live chat, Facebook, Twitter, WhatsApp and, if necessary, sign-language over Zoom.